 Health care providers who have satisfied MVP's Credentialing requirements and have executed a Provider Services Agreement with MVP or a Provider Organization (i.e., IPA, PHO, PO) will be listed in MVP's Provider Directory.
-MVP's Provider Directory may be searched for in-network Participating Providers, Specialists, lab facilities and more.
+MVP's Provider Directory may be searched for in-network Participating Providers, Specialists, lab facilities and additional provider types, and it is important to have up-to-date and accurate provider information in the directory, including but not limited to participation status and demographic information.